jake-wilson36/laravel-workflow/README.md

 ```

 ### Dump Workflows
-Symfony workflow use GraphvizDumper to create the workflow image.
+Symfony workflow uses GraphvizDumper to create the workflow image.
 You may need to install the `dot` command of [Graphviz](http://www.graphviz.org/)

     php artisan workflow:dump workflow_name